This section contains documents that inform the public about policy positions that B’nai Brith has taken on key topical issues.

 Antisemitism as a Threat to Liberal Democracy in Europe

-Combatting Online Hate and Antisemitism
+Combating Online Hate and Antisemitism

 Letters and Appeals:

-Combatting Global Antisemitism and Protecting the Interests of the Jewish Community
+Combating Global Antisemitism and Protecting the Interests of the Jewish Community

 Countering Glorification of Nazis in European NATO member Countries